Understanding Sparse JL for Feature Hashing: Introduction

 \section{Introduction}

-Projection schemes such as feature hashing are influential in machine learning to help manage large data \cite{Dal13}.
-The goal is to reduce the dimensionality of feature vectors: more specifically, to project a high-dimensional feature vector living in $\mathbb{R}^n$ into a lower dimensional space $\mathbb{R}^m$ (where $m \ll n$), while preserving $\ell_2$ norm up to distortion $1 \pm \epsilon$ with high probability.
-This enables the parameter vector of a classifier to live in $\mathbb{R}^m$, while approximately preserving the $\ell_2$ norm of the $n$-dimensional feature vector.
+Feature hashing and other random projection schemes are influential in helping manage large data \cite{Dal13}.
+The goal is to \textit{reduce the dimensionality} of feature vectors: more specifically, to project high-dimensional feature vectors living in $\mathbb{R}^n$ into a lower dimensional space $\mathbb{R}^m$ (where $m \ll n$), while approximately preserving Euclidean distances (i.e. $\ell_2$ distances) with high probability.
+This dimensionality reduction enables a classifier to process vectors in $\mathbb{R}^m$, instead of vectors in $\mathbb{R}^n$.
 In this context, feature hashing was first introduced by Weinberger et. al \cite{Weinberger} for document-based classification tasks such as email spam filtering.
 For such tasks, feature hashing yields a lower dimensional embedding of a high-dimensional feature vector derived from a bag-of-words model.
 Since then, feature hashing has become a mainstream approach \cite{Sut16}, applied to numerous domains including ranking text documents \cite{DocClass}, compressing neural networks \cite{NeuralNet}, and protein sequence classification \cite{Protein}.